Ngarama97/zero_day/README.md

-*This project is about vagrant and virtual machine*
+This is all about how to use vagrant